Ringworm of the body

 - Clean sinks, bathtubs, and bathroom floors well after each use.

-- Wear clean clothes every day and do not share clothes.
+- Wear clean clothes every day and DO NOT share clothes.

 Infected pets should also be treated.
+This is because ringworm can spread from animals to humans by contact.

 Ringworm often goes away within 4 weeks when using antifungal creams.
 The infection may spread to the feet, scalp, groin, or nails.